-Daniel holds degrees in law from Harvard Law School (LL.M.
+Francis holds degrees in law from Harvard Law School (LL.M.
 ‘07), where he held the Henry A. Hollond Scholarship, and Trinity College, University of Cambridge (B.A.
 ‘06).
 He previously taught EU constitutional law and political history at Harvard College, for which he received a Harvard University teaching award.
-Daniel currently serves as Associate Editor of the International Journal of Constitutional Law.
+He currently serves as associate editor of the International Journal of Constitutional Law.

 Climenko Fellow and Lecturer on Law, Harvard Law School